The Big Idea

 As of right now, our only long term plans are to be missionaries as long as God allows; hopefully the rest of our lives.
 We have a duty to take the training that our supporters invested in and to use it on the mission field in an effort to keep aircraft flying; enabling more missionaries, doctors, Bible translators, and doctors to reach isolated and unreached people groups.

-If we had to guess, we would say that we’ll end up somewhere in South America.
-However, there are a shortage of airplane mechanics and pilots all around the world so there’s plenty of opportunities available.
+There are a shortage of airplane mechanics and pilots all around the world so there’s plenty of opportunities available.
 In our experience, God rarely gives you a detailed blueprint of the future.
 We’re simply taking each step in obedience to His call and trusting the future to Him.

 Are you called to be involved?